These U.S. cities had the highest homicide rates during pandemic, study finds - NewsBreak

 The study calculated homicide rate increases over the course of the pandemic and found that New Orleans had the highest, followed by Cincinnati, Atlanta, Baltimore, Memphis, Milwaukee, Louisville, Norfolk, Detroit and Dallas.

-The 10 lowest were San Francisco, Chandler, Riverside, Austin, Charlotte, Sacramento, Garland, Omaha, Boston, Madison and Lincoln.Student debt to be erased for 40K borrowers, 3.6M brought closer to cancelation: Here’s why
+The 10 lowest were San Francisco, Chandler, Riverside, Austin, Charlotte, Sacramento, Garland, Omaha, Boston, Madison and Lincoln.Loved ones searching for answers in slain KC barber student’s death

 “Alarmingly, but not surprisingly, the crime with the biggest increase is homicide,” said Shaundra Kellan Lewis, a law professor at Texas Southern University.
 “Even during the height of the pandemic last year when people were confined to their homes and criminal activity generally had decreased, homicides increased.”